Fanta0990/WHSTechNotes/journal.md

 # January 13,  2025
 My opinon on this is taht it could be good in a way like being able to help humans with stuff but it can do bad just because it can take jobs and make things more artifical.To perpare myself i would to perpare for an ai takeover and get jobs that humans have to do

+# January 22,  2025
+The U.S.A banned tik tok for atleast 14 hours, the goverments intervention aka Trump made it unbanned.
+This can cause a mass scare to other non-U.S app companys that major in the U.S.A and to make sure not to raise to much suspension to make the govrment ban them from the place that gives them the most content, money, and views.
+This can also make said company add more security updates to their app and make sure people do what the terms and service say.
+Tik Tok and other companys could of have can prove their security to the government and making sure they have a decent security.
+One feture i would add is that if you say you are an adult on the app you have to show your I.D to a representive of the company through the app, not ai.
+A full policy would be just anything that can possible ell information or have minor involed shall be banned.
+The only lesson i can learn from this is do not live or make the app near or around china, because the goverment would think im Chinese.
+Seriously though, I would make sure that there is no leaks of information anywhere and make sure the people on my app wouldn't do such a thing.